Pavel Prudnikau: In GULAG and first decades after discharge

 Pavel Prudnikov was kept in Kresty Prison for several months.
 Officially he was accused in Kirov's assassination of 1934.
 He stood the interrogation and was sentenced to eight years in prison.
 At first he was sent to the Buryat ASSR.
 In 1938 he attempted suicide by drowning in the Selenge River but was dissuaded by his friend, also prisoner, Mikola Kaneusky.
-In Gulag worked on building of railway lines in Buryat ASSR and Omsk oblast, on building of tyre plant in Omsk and mining and smelting plant in Norilsk, as loader in port of Eniseysk (Krasnoyarsk Krai).
+In Gulag worked on building of railway lines in Buryat ASSR and Omsk Oblast, on building of tyre plant in Omsk and mining and smelting plant in Norilsk, as loader in port of Yeniseysk (Krasnoyarsk Krai).